Exploring the west side of the Salton Sea &

 Last week I explored the east side of the Salton Sea, visiting some of the small parks and communities between Coachella and Niland, CA. This week I took a short day-trip from Indio, CA, driving along Highway 86, which runs along the west side of the Salton Sea and continues south to Anza-Borrego Desert State Park.

-I was traveling with my boyfriend Tony, and we met my dad at the truck stop on the corner of 86 and S22, directly across the highway from Salton City.
-My dad had just driven in from San Diego, where it had been raining.
+I was traveling with some friends.
 We planned to check out Salton City, and then head over to Anza-Borrego Desert State Park afterwards.
 What we didn’t plan for was the wind.
 It was blowing hard, and as soon as I opened my car door, the wind pulled the handle out of my hand and slammed it into the car next to us.
 What a way to start our adventure.
 After talking to the car’s owner and agreeing together that there was no permanent damage, we began our exploration.

 Salton City was founded in the late 1950’s as a planned community.
 A developer had established the roads, sewer lines, power lines and water mains.
 It was to be a resort community filled with pools, beaches, a yacht club and a golf course.
 Many lots were sold, but most were never built on.
 The fluctuating sea level and dubious water quality were the main factors contributing to the lack of development.